SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 It’s not required, but it can help reduce odor faster in the transition phase.

 Yes!
-In fact, many conventional deodorants contain hormone-disrupting ingredients like phthalates and aluminum that are especially concerning for developing bodies.
+In fact, many conventional deodorants contain hormone-disrupting ingredients like phthalates that are especially concerning for developing bodies.

-Brands like Earth Mama Organics, Just Ingredients, and Each & Every are gentle enough for young skin — just be sure to patch test first.
+Brands like Earth Mama Organics are gentle enough for young skin (always do a patch test first).

 Two reasons: buildup or body changes.